matteomoschini14/laboratorio_genomica_comparata_moschini/08_GeneAnnotation/README.md

 The background serves as the reference universe, representing the complete list of OrthoFinder-identified Orthogroups that have been assigned at least one functional annotation (GO term).

-To ensure compatibility with the R script, the raw input file (longest_giovanni.tsv) requires preprocessing.
+To ensure compatibility with the R script, the raw input file (longest_matteo.tsv) requires preprocessing.
 This involves removing extraneous metadata, pipe separators (|), and textual descriptions.

 ```bash
 awk -F'\t' '{